[NOTE: An official selection of the 2019 Seattle International Film Festival]

 If you’d seen Benedict Cumberbatch in The Fifth Estate or Joseph Gordon-Levitt in Snowden, chances are you’ll be experiencing some small, symbolic déjà vu occurring on screen.
 Official Secrets is barely any different, as far as whistleblower and media-focused dramas, but not so much espionage thrillers (evidence to the latter is few and far between).
 It runs through overly familiar territory, and yet can accomplish a small victory in differentiating itself from the competition through Knightley and Fiennes’s convincing argument for mere integrity and transparency, in our government institutions, in the laws they enact, and in the people who make it look like news.

 Of course, Katherine Gum couldn’t necessarily stop the war, only prove its illegality.
 Smaller pieces of our larger history that just make for decent filmmaking, working as well for the casual viewer as for political science students.
 Not quite ideal, thematically inadequate, but still fresh, smartly executed and ironically relevant.
 Especially when it comes to ensuring the facts are correct, and wholly separate from what would otherwise be the “spin.”
-(3.5/5 Horns Up!)
+(B-; 3.5/5 Horns Up!)